KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 ### Days 74 and 75:

 - I spent some time working on my Portfolio website MVP using Nextjs.
 I wrestled with and learned a lot about CSS Grid.
 It was also fun to play around with CSS again, but I forgot how easy it is to get lost in the tiny details.
 For my next portfolio session, I will have to use an egg-timer to help with styling decisions. lol.
 The page still needs some work but it’s coming together nicely

+### Day 76:

+- Today we finished and finalized our high-fidelity wireframes as well as our component tree.
+We decided upon and explicitly defined our database structure and naming conventions.
+We also finalized our MVP features and made sure we are all on the same page before we start coding tomorrow.
+- We discussed and decided upon a tech stack to use, with final voting on a couple of items to be held in the morning standup tomorrow; which gives us time to do research and sleep on things before making a final decision.
+- We also discussed our Git flow strategy, as we felt it was very important to all be on the same page with this in order to avoid any git merging nightmares.
+- Finally, we read through the Project Guidelines document one more time to make sure that we had covered all of the key steps.
+- Some nervous excitement right now as we hopefully start to build and code our project tomorrow!